skoolkid/skoolkit/sphinx/source/commands.rst

   file.
 FILE may be a regular file, or '-' for standard input.

   Options:
-    -c PATH, --ctl PATH   Specify a control file to use, or a directory from which to read control files.
+    -c, --ctl PATH      Specify a control file to use, or a directory from which to read control files.
 PATH may be '-' for standard input, or '0' to use no control file.
 This option may be used multiple times.
     -C, --comments      Generate instruction comments.
-    -d SIZE, --defb SIZE  Disassemble as DEFB statements of this size.
+    -d, --defb SIZE     Disassemble as DEFB statements of this size.
-    -e ADDR, --end ADDR   Stop disassembling at this address (default: 65536).
+    -e, --end ADDR      Stop disassembling at this address (default: 65536).
     -H, --hex           Write hexadecimal addresses and operands in the disassembly.
-    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+    -I, --ini p=v       Set the value of the configuration parameter 'p' to 'v'.
                         This option may be used multiple times.
     -l, --lower         Write the disassembly in lower case.
-    -o ADDR, --org ADDR   Specify the origin address of a binary (.bin) file (default: 65536 - length).
+    -o, --org ADDR      Specify the origin address of a binary (.bin) file (default: 65536 - length).
-    -p PAGE, --page PAGE  Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
+    -p, --page PAGE     Specify the page (0-7) of a 128K snapshot to map to 49152-65535.
     -r, --handle-rst    Handle RST instruction arguments.
     --show-config       Show configuration parameter values.
-    -s ADDR, --start ADDR
-                          Start disassembling at this address.
+    -s, --start ADDR    Start disassembling at this address.
     -V, --version       Show SkoolKit version number and exit.
-    -w W, --line-width W  Set the maximum line width of the skool file (default:
+    -w, --line-width W  Set the maximum line width of the skool file (default:
                         79).

 If the input filename does not end with '.sna', '.szx' or '.z80', it is assumed to be a binary file.